-Services that are covered for you What you must pay when you get these services Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. the plan and your cost is the cost sharing you would pay at a network hospital.
 You are covered for emergency care world-wide.
 If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services upfront.
 You must submit a reimbursement request to Bright Health.
+For more information on how to submit a reimbursement request, please see Chapter 7.

+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the outof-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

-For more information on how to submit a reimbursement request, please see Chapter 7. \$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.
-Wealth and wellness education programs \$0 copay Includes membership for The Silver&Fit® Exercise and Healthy Aging Program through network fitness centers.
-You have access to one of the following: Prior authorization may be required.
-A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
+\$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.

+Health and wellness education programs

+Includes membership for The Silver&Fit® Exercise and Healthy Aging Program through network fitness centers.
+You have access to one of the following:

+- A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or - A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
 You can get up to two kits each benefit year.

 You can also access low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.

-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit is a federally registered trademark of ASH.
-Hearing services \$0 copay for each Medicare- covered service.
+\$0 copay